curl/curl/docs/libcurl/opts/CURLOPT_CLOSESOCKETFUNCTION.md

 # DEFAULT

-By default libcurl uses the standard socket close function.
+Use the standard socket close function.

+# %PROTOCOLS%

 # EXAMPLE